-People who need money to begin a business or other venture may send an investment offer letter that is intended to get the attention of investors and convince them to invest in the venture.
-A well thought-out and written investment offer letter may bring the investors running and demanding to discuss the venture further.
+People who need money to begin a business or other venture may send an investment proposal letter that is intended to get the attention of investors and convince them to invest in the venture.
+A well thought-out and written investment proposal letter may bring the investors running and demanding to discuss the venture further.

-Some points that should be considered when a person writes an offer letter are:
+Some points that should be considered when a person writes a proposal letter are:

-• The offer should make a confident pitch that sounds like the venture will make money.
-Even during a recession, investors are looking for ways to make money, and if the offer sounds like it will, they will be interested.
+• The proposal should make a confident pitch that sounds like the venture will make money.
+Even during a recession, investors are looking for ways to make money, and if the proposal sounds like it will, they will be interested.

 • The letter should be clearly and simply stated.
 Even if the opportunity for investment is really good, if the letter is complicated with too much detail, it most probably will not be considered.
 Simple words are better than acronyms or jargon.

 • The letter should clearly state what business sector the venture is in.
 For example, people may think Google is in the software sector, but it is actually in the advertising sector because most of its revenue comes from advertising.

 • The proposal should clearly express the funding requirements and how the money will be spent.
 It should state how much money is needed and why.
 These are questions an investor will ask, and it’s a good idea to have the answers right in front of him.

 • If the person writing the letter has special education, experience or skills that will help make the venture a success, they should mention it.
 If they don’t, but their management team does, they should mention it.
 If there is nothing to mention, it can be avoided for now.

 • The letter can mention if the venture idea has global appeal.

 • The letter can give information on the return on investment and when the investor can expect to see it.

 Before writing the letter, the details of the business need to be completely thought out.
 This may mean creating a business plan.
 The letter should not be based on hopes and dreams, but on hard facts that show the investment will be profitable.